safeguarding & prevent

 - Students are aware of how they can keep themselves safe and what behaviour towards them is not acceptable.
 They recognise when pressure from others (including people they know) threatens their personal safety and wellbeing and are helped to develop effective ways of resisting pressure, including knowing when and where to get help.

 - The school monitors the provision for and outcomes of all students, including off site provision, work-based learning, extended services, students with a child protection plan, refugee and asylum seekers, looked after children and excluded students, attendance, exclusions and racist incidents.

 - There is a designated person for child protection and a governor with specific responsibility for safeguarding (and for referring on any allegations against the Head of School).
-The Designated Safeguarding Lead is Mrs S Bell with Mrs K Wood as her deputy.
+The Designated Safeguarding Lead is Mrs S Bell.

 - There is a child protection policy and procedural document.

 - Allegations against staff are dealt with in accordance with NYCC guidance.

 - The designated member of staff has undertaken training in inter-agency working to standards agreed by the Local Safeguarding Children Board (LSCB), and undertakes refresher training at two yearly intervals.

 - All staff and other adults who work with students undertake appropriate and up to date training to equip them to carry out their responsibilities for child protection effectively, this is kept up to date by refresher training at three yearly intervals.

 - There is a clear reporting system if a student, member of staff, parent or other person has concerns about the safety of children.